FORWRDFORWRDHQ

 Get the best pickleball coverage delivered weekly.

 Prisons are notoriously slow to adopt new recreational programs.
-Security concerns, budget constraints, and bureaucratic inertia mean that most facilities stick with basketball, weightlifting, and maybe softball.
+Security concerns, budget constraints, and bureaucratic Inertia mean that most facilities stick with basketball, weightlifting, and maybe softball.
 The fact that maximum security prisons have not only introduced pickleball but made it common enough to generate disputes suggests the sport's appeal transcends traditional barriers.

 If pickleball can work in prison — with limited space, tight budgets, and populations that didn't grow up with the sport — it can work anywhere.